We are searching for

 How to Check for a Lien on a Car?

 If you want to check for an active lien on a car you wish to purchase, you first need to know where you are getting your vehicle.
 If you are buying a new car, the car will not have a lien.
-However, if it's a used car, the dealership will have to inform you of a lien and take care of the paperwork before offering it for sale.
+However, if it's a used car, the dealership will have to inform you of a lien on a car and take care of the paperwork before offering it for sale.

 The issue comes when the sale is from a private entity.
-It's very possible someone may not disclose an active lien to you in a private sale, so you'll need to check the lien yourself.
+It's very possible someone may not disclose an active lien to you in a private sale, so you'll need to check the car lien yourself.
 If you find the vehicle does have a lien, all payments must be made before the title can transfer to you.

 Some ways to check for a lien on a car are: